Ever wondered whether you could make money from YouTube?

 5. Make money!

-Whether you have a one-hit wonder video like Charlie Bit My Finger or go on to build a YouTube fanbase like Livie Rose, there’s money to be made from YouTube if you have a bit of a creative streak.
+Whether you have a one-hit wonder video like Charlie Bit My Finger or go on to make money from YouTube fanbases like Livie Rose, there’s money to be made from YouTube if you have a bit of a creative streak.

 And don’t chuck those old home videos away just yet – you never know, you could be sitting on a gold mine…